personalmedia/clip/docs/host-your-own.md

 ## Deployment with Docker

-The easiest way to get PairDrop up and running is by using Docker.
+The easiest way to get CLIP up and running is by using Docker.

 ### Docker Image from Docker Hub